t0johnso/ng-mat-interactions-dialog/projects/ng-mat-interactions-dialog/README.md

 # NgMatInteractionsDialog

-##Description:
+## Description:
-Create modal dialogs for Alert, Prompt, and Confirm using Angular Material Dialogs.
+Create modal dialogs for Alert, Prompt, and Confirm using Angular Material Dialogs by simply calling the service method ( no need to create your own templates manage styles etc).<br>Use default templates or optionally pass a title, message text, button text, an/or a template reference.
-, use default templates or optionally pass title, message text or template, button text, or This is an Angular component/service module library requiring an Angular application.
+<br>This is an Angular component/service module library requiring an Angular application.
 This was generated and tested in [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.

-##Get Started:
+## Get Started:

-Requires an existing Angular application,
+Requires an existing Angular application or create one:
-After creating Angular project,
 <pre>ng new my-angular-project</pre>

- inside your Angular application directory:
+So, inside your Angular application directory:

 <pre>cd /.../my-angular-project</pre>

-###install library
+### install library
 use preferred import:

 NPM: